ECP-CANDLE/Supervisor/workflows/p3b1_mlrMBO/README.md

 ### Running on Cori ###

-These steps were performed on Cori for installation.
+* Download, install etc. the user requirements listed at the top of this document.

-Prerequisites:
+All the system requirements (see above) have been installed on Cori except for the EQ/R swift extension.

 * Compile the EQ/R swift-t extension.
 ```